openstax/openstax_api/README.md

 This gem includes the following classes, all under the OpenStax::Api namespace:

-### Controllers
+### Controller

-`ApiController`

-`OauthBasedApiController`
+`OpenStax::Api::V1::ApiController`

-Your API controllers should inherit from those classes.
+Your API controllers should inherit from ApiController.

+Your `current_user` method will not be available in ApiController.
+Instead, use the current_api_user, current_human_user and current_application methods.

-### Models
+### Model

-`ApiUser`
+`OpenStax::Api::V1::ApiUser`

+Your users should NOT inherit from ApiUser.
+It is used only by ApiController.

-This is the class of someone using the API, which can either be a (signed in) user, a doorkeeper application, or a combination of both.
+ApiUser represents either a signed in user, a doorkeeper application, or a combination of both.

 ## Doorkeeper Extensions